astronomer/docs/astro/deploy-code.md

 :::caution

-This feature is in Public Preview and available to all Astro customers.
-It is still in development and features and functionality are subject to change.
+This feature is in Public Preview and it is available to all Astro customers.
+It is still in development, and features and functionality are subject to change.

 :::